 \subsection{Formulation without cross-terms}

 Note that the last integral in the definition \eqref{eq:defcostfct2} of the cost functional $J$ involves a product between the state process $\ssfiu^u$ and the control process $u$.
 A larger part of the literature on LQ optimal control considers cost functionals that do not contain such cross-terms.
-In particular, this applies to \cite{kohlmann2002global} whose results we apply in \Cref{sec:soln_and_ex} below.
+In particular, this applies to \cite{kohlmann2002global}, whose results we apply in \Cref{sec:soln_and_ex} below.
 For this reason we provide in this subsection a reformulation of the control problem \eqref{eq:controlledprocdyn} and \eqref{eq:defcostfct2} that does not contain cross-terms.
 In order to carry out the transformation necessary for this, we need to impose a further condition on our model inputs.
-To shorten notation, we first introduce the process $\kappa=(\kappa_s)_{s\in[0,T]}$ defined by
+We assume that there exists a constant $C\in [0,\infty)$ such that for all $s\in [0,T]$ we have $P$-a.s.\ that